 Although it sounds like a great option, solar panels take careful planning and a lot of components.
 You will need the help of a professional to help you with the installation.
 Make sure you inform yourself thoroughly if you want to opt for this type of charger.

 If you are not a fan of solar energy, maybe wind chargers are right for you?
 You only need a propeller driving an alternator and the wind charger will provide energy.

 Now, who needs chargers when you have your own personal generator?
 These can be bought from any store and produce enough energy to power an entire RV.
-They provide 120v of power and helps the RV’s Converter or Inverter charger to re-charge the battery.
+They provide 120v of power and help the RV’s converter or inverter charger to recharge the battery.

 You can find portable generators that have an output terminal that gives out DC current.
 That current can be used to power the battery directly, but it might not be enough to charge it completely.
 Also, it is a bit risky to power the battery directly from your generator.
 If you forget to turn it off when the charge is complete, you may encounter some shocking problems.